Nearly half of adults in the United States have high blood pressure or hypertension.

 Not all of them carry this risk, and some research even finds that the association is weak or nonexistent.

-If you notice mood changes after starting blood pressure medication, speak with your provider.
+If you notice mood changes or severe side effects, such as depression, after starting blood pressure medication, speak with your provider.
+They may have to prescribe another medication for best results.

-Don’t suddenly discontinue medication for hypertension; this can have a sudden impact on your blood pressure levels.
+Don’t suddenly discontinue medication for hypertension; this can suddenly impact your blood pressure levels.

 Other possible side effects